Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 ## Online
 1. Download Ǹolaniirrarat.ipynb from this repository
 2. Go to https://colab.research.google.com/notebooks/intro.ipynb#recent=true
-3. On the Upload tab, find the notebook in your machine.
+3. On the Upload tab, navigatate to where the notebook was saved in your machine.
 4. Run the Notebook.
 The Notebook will guide you through the step by step process.

 # TO-DO